Undergraduate Degrees

 Online BS Option

-The department has flexible, part-time online options for students pursuing a BS in electrical and computer engineering or software engineering.
+The ECE Department has flexible, part-time online options for students pursuing a BS in Computer Science & Engineering, Electrical & Computer Engineering or Software Engineering.

 Accelerated Master's Program

 The U of A Graduate College gives exceptional ECE department students the option of earning a bachelor's degree and a master's degree in as few as five years.
-See ECE Accelerated Master's Program for more information.
+See the CSE, ECE and SFWE Accelerated Master's Programs for more information.

 Curriculum